goshiaoki/goshiaoki.github.io/index.md

 layout: default
 ---

 I am a third-year student in the M.S. in Computer Science and Technology program at Zhejiang University, supervised by Prof. Chen Hao.
-My research interests lie in AI for Social Science, with a focus on using Generative AI to implement social applications in political and economic domains.
+My research interests lie in AI for Democracy, with a focus on using Generative AI to implement social applications in political and economic domains.

 I am currently seeking a PhD position for Fall 2025.